On the stochastic behaviour of optional processes up to random times: First examples

-Furthermore, since $\set{M_- \leq y} \subseteq \set{y Z_- = M_-}$, the dynamics $\ud N_t = \pare{ \indic_{\set{M_{t-} \leq y}} / y } \ud M_t$ for $\tir$ and \eqref{eq: defn of L} give
+Furthermore, since $\{M \leq y\} \subseteq\{y Z = M\}$, the dynamics $\ud N_t = (1/ y)\*\indic_{\{M_{t} \leq y\}} \,\ud M_t$ for $t \in\Real_+ $ and \eqref{eq: defn of L} give

-\begin{rem} If Assumption \ref{ass: existence of prob} is valid, the dynamics in \eqref{eq: L for last exit} suggest that the stochastic behavior of processes under $\qprob$ is like the one under $\prob$ when $M_{-} > y$; furthermore, when $M_{-} \leq y$, the stochastic behavior of processes under $\qprob$ is like the one under the corresponding probability $\qprob$ when the random time is the time of maximum of $M$, studied in Subsection \ref{subsec: sup of cont local marts}.
-These heuristic observations will become more rigorous in the setting of last-exit times for one-dimensional downwards transient diffusions described in Section \ref{sec: one-dim trans diffs}. \end{rem}
+\begin{rem} If Assumption~\ref{ass: existence of prob} is valid, the dynamics in \eqref{eq: L for last exit} suggest that the stochastic behaviour of processes under $\qprob$ is like the one under $\prob$ when $M > y$; furthermore, when $M \leq y$, the stochastic behaviour of processes under $\qprob$ is like the one under the corresponding probability $\qprob$ when the random time is the time of maximum of $M$, studied in Section~\ref{subsec: sup of cont local marts}.
+The reader should also check Example~\ref{exa: exchange} in Section~\ref{subsec: exch-last-pass} for dynamics under $\qprob$ in a one-dimensional diffusion setting. \end{rem}